NoGambling1/ConsoleGames/docs/feature_request.md

 ---
-name: Feature request
+name: bug report
-about: suggest a game/feature for this project
+about: create a report to help us improve
-title: "[FEATURE REQUEST]"
+title: "[BUG]"
-labels: ''
+labels: bug
 assignees: orangejuiceplz

 ---

+**Describe the bug**
-**Is your feature request related to a problem?
-Please describe.** a clear and concise description of what the problem is. for example, i hate it when [...] happens
+a clear and concise description of what the bug is.

-**Describe the solution you'd like** what do you want? be clear

-**Describe alternatives you've considered** any alternatives to your main solution? be clear
+**To Reproduce**
+steps to reproduce the behavior:
+1. go here '...'
+2. click on '....'
+3. scroll down to '....'
+4. see error

+**Expected behavior**
+give a clear, thought out description of what you thought was going to happen before the error happens

+**Screenshots**
+if possible, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+(if you are on **LINUX** please add your distro as well)
+ - OS: [e.g. Windows 10]
+ - browser [e.g. chrome, safari]
+ - version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - device: [e.g. iPhone15 Pro]
+ - OS: [e.g. iOS18.0 Beta 3]
+ - browser [e.g. stock browser, safari]
+ - version [e.g. 22]

 **Additional context**

-any other additional context and screenshots
+more context here